sveltejs/kit/documentation/docs/10-getting-started/30-project-structure.md

 ### src

-The `src` directory contains the meat of your project.
+The `src` directory contains your project files.
+All necessary and optional files and directories include:

 - `lib` contains your library code (utilities and components), which can be imported via the [`$lib`](/docs/modules#$lib) alias, or packaged up for distribution using [`svelte-package`](/docs/packaging)
-  - `server` contains your server-only library code.
-It can be imported by using the [`$lib/server`](/docs/server-only-modules) alias.
+  - `server` (optional) contains your server-only library code.
+Files in this directory can be imported by using the [`$lib/server`](/docs/server-only-modules) alias.
 SvelteKit will prevent you from importing these in client code.
-- `params` contains any [param matchers](/docs/advanced-routing#matching) your app needs
+- `params` (optional) contains any [param matchers](/docs/advanced-routing#matching) your app needs
 - `routes` contains the [routes](/docs/routing) of your application.
 You can also colocate other components that are only used within a single route here
 - `app.html` is your page template — an HTML document containing the following placeholders:
   - `%sveltekit.head%` — `<link>` and `<script>` elements needed by the app, plus any `<svelte:head>` content